WalletScrutiny/WalletScrutinyCom/_hardware/blockchainhackathon2018.lnhw.diy.md

 ## Background

 The Blockchain Hackathon 2018 was an event held in Lisbon, Portugal.
 Participants formed teams to build a product related to blockchain.
 The first prize was 10,000 EUR.
-This device is the winner.
+The team that won created this device.

 From the [GitHub repository:](https://github.com/hkjn/lnhw)